majacQ/circleci-docs/jekyll/_cci2/deployment-examples.md

 For a complete list of AWS CLI commands and options, see the [AWS CLI Command Reference](https://docs.aws.amazon.com/cli/latest/reference/).

-### Deploy Docker Image to AWS ECR
+### Deploy Docker image to AWS ECR
 {:.no_toc}
 The AWS ECR orb enables you to log into AWS, build, and then push a Docker image to AWS Elastic Container Registry with minimal config.
-See the [orb registry page](https://circleci.com/orbs/registry/orb/circleci/aws-ecr) for a full list of parameters, jobs, commands and options.
+See the [orb registry page](https://circleci.com/developer/orbs/orb/circleci/aws-ecr) for a full list of parameters, jobs, commands and options.

 Using the `build-and-push-image` job, as shown below requires the following env vars to be set: `AWS_ECR_ACCOUNT_URL`, `ACCESS_KEY_ID`, `SECRET_ACCESS_KEY`, `AWS_DEFAULT_REGION`. {% include snippets/env-var-or-context.md %}